Computer Science

 NP-Completeness

-Table of Contents Introduction Formal Languages Reductions Clique Problem Vertex Cover Problem Introduction Most of the algorithms discussed in a typical algorithms course run in polynomial time.
+Table of Contents Introduction Reductions Clique Problem Vertex Cover Problem Introduction Most of the algorithms discussed in a typical algorithms course run in polynomial time.
 This focus is reasonable since algorithms that run worse than polynomial time have little practical use.
 To simplify this notion: a problem for which a polynomial-time algorithm exists is “easy” and a problem for which no polynomial-time algorithm exists is “hard”.
 Knowing how to determine whether a problem is easy or hard is extremely useful.
 If one can identify a hard problem, then an approximate solution may be the best that can be achieved.

 All-Pairs Shortest Paths